Avascular necrosis (AVN) is a disease of the bone. Necrosis is a general term that means a cell has died. AVN is also called:

 - taking cholesterol-lowering medicines to improve blood flow

-Some studies show taking bisphosphonate medicines, such as risedronate (Actonel), alendronate (Binosto, Fosamax), and ibandronate, may help prevent bone collapse in the hip or knee, or even improve it.
+Some show taking bisphosphonate medicines, such as risedronate (Actonel), alendronate (Binosto, Fosamax), and ibandronate, may help prevent bone collapse in the hip or knee, or even improve it.
 These drugs may also be used for the treatment of osteoporosis.